DavidJDallas/Computer-Architecture/3: Memory-Design/Memory-design.md

  DM Interface:
  - Address bus that indexes the region of the memory.
 Byte level 16 bit addressing.
  - The 1

+ ### Memory Cells

+ A memory cell is a logic structure that stores a single bit.

+ 1 Example is a latch structure.
+Typically latches involves some feedback; some sort of combinational logic and the ouput is fed back to some logic gate.

+ Static RAM: Uses latching circularity (flip-flop) to store each bit.

+ SRAM uses differential signalling.
+Rather than using a single logic line to hold a 1 or a 0 it uses 2 differential lines.
+This improves performance.